vrtbl/passerine/README.md

 print counter () -> ...
 ```

-The `yield` keyword suspends the current fiber and returns a value to the calling fiber.
-It
+The `yield` keyword suspends the current fiber and returns a value to the calling fiber. `yield` can also be used to pass data *into* a fiber.

 ```passerine
 passing_yield = fiber {